GabeScott/standard-works-vault/General Conference/2003 April - The Condition of the Church.md

 I call attention to that which has received much notice in the local press.
 This is our decision to purchase the shopping mall property immediately to the south of Temple Square.

-We feel we have a compelling responsibility to protect the environment of the Salt Lake Temple.
+We feel that we have a compelling responsibility to protect the environment of the Salt Lake Temple.
 The Church owns most of the ground on which this mall stands.
 The owners of the buildings have expressed a desire to sell.
 The property needs very extensive and expensive renovation.
 We have felt it imperative to do something to revitalize this area.
 But I wish to give the entire Church the assurance that tithing funds have not and will not be used to acquire this property.
 Nor will they be used in developing it for commercial purposes.

-Funds for this have come and will come from those commercial entities owned by the Church.
+Funds for this have come and will come from the commercial entities owned by the Church.
 These resources, together with the earnings of invested reserve funds, will accommodate this program.

 I am pleased to report that we are able to go forward with the building of chapels.
 We are constructing about 400 new chapels a year to accommodate the growth in the membership of the Church.
 This is a significant and wonderful thing for which we are deeply grateful.
 We are also continuing to build temples across the earth and are pleased to report an increase in temple activity.
 This very important work, in behalf of the living and the dead, is a fundamental part of the gospel of Jesus Christ.

 We are pleased to note an increase in family preparedness among our people.
 This program, which has been advocated for more than 60 years, adds immeasurably to the security and well-being of the Latter-day Saints.
-Every family has a responsibility to the extent possible to provide for its own needs.
+Every family has a responsibility to provide for its own needs to the extent possible.
 We again urge our people to avoid unnecessary debt, to be modest in the financial obligations which they undertake, to set aside some cash against an emergency.
 We warn our people against “get rich” schemes and other entanglements which are nearly always designed to trap the gullible.

 I am constantly amazed at the vast amount of volunteer service which our people give.
 I am convinced that volunteer service is the Lord’s way of accomplishing His work.
 The operation of wards and stakes and quorums, and the functions of the auxiliary organizations, all move forward under the direction of volunteers.
 The vast missionary program is dependent on volunteer service.